giftos1/programming-guide/Software-Setup.md

 * Kivy
 * Git

-Each of these tools have their own instructions available online, but here are some custom and extra details for our subject:
+Each of these tools have their own instructions available online, but here I've attempted to compile all of the details you require for everything:

 For All Operating Systems
 -------------------------